realXtend/doc/netgames/netgames-rex-2012.rst

 working with components with an automatically generated interface (XXX add figure of entity-component editor, perhaps mention multi-editing).

-This all works quite beatifully on the c++ level, but typically custom application functionality is implement in Javascript where the extensibility with custom components is not so well exposed.
+This all works quite beatifully on the C++ level, but typically custom application functionality is implement in Javascript where the extensibility with custom components is not so well exposed.
 Currently no new component types can be added in dynamic code, but they all have